e-vana/SWE-6813-G4/README.md

 ## Sprint 2
 #### 1. You have a forecast of how many story points your team can complete during this sprint.
 Your forecast is based on the Yesterday's Weather forecasting pattern.
 The forecast along with its rationale are documented in your git’s repo.
 10.0 pts

 We forecast that we can complete 2 user stories required for this project which are matchmaking and deployment.
+This is based off of how much work we were able to accompblish during sprint 1.
+We have less time during this sprint so we have decided to prioritize the key functions of this service.
 1. A user is able to be matched with compatible players.
 2. A user can access the service through a our provided URL.